CraftedVortex/Vortex/README.md

-# Jailbreak - Chat and Support
-# Website by CraftedVortex & MG32
+# Jailbreak - Chat and Support by CraftedVortex & MG32
 http://www.vortexunleashed.ml/

-# To do list
+# (Optional) To do list
+- Dark Mode Detection
+- Tutorials and News
+- Logo and images
+- Themes
 - CSS
+- Ads

+# CraftedVortex's To do list
+- (Add)
+- (Add)
-- All Pages
+- (Add)

+# MG32's To do list
+- Dark Mode Detection
-- Logo
+- 404 Page Design